Shane Parker (speedway rider): Australia

-Shane Parker made his senior debut at the North Arm Speedway on 4 May 1986 riding an older 2 valve bike which was all his father could afford to buy.
+Parker made his senior debut at the North Arm Speedway on 4 May 1986 riding an older 2 valve bike which was all his father could afford to buy.
 He showed his style by winning his first ever race, only 1.37 seconds outside of Phil Crump's 4 lap record.
 Three years later Parker finished 3rd in the South Australian Championship at North Arm, finishing behind Craig Hodgson who won his 4th championship, and defending champion Mark Fiora, just missing out on a place in the Australian Championship at the Newcastle Motordrome.
 He defeated Ashley Norton in a runoff to finish in third place in the 1988/89 SA title.

 Parker won his first South Australian Championship at the Riverview Speedway in Murray Bridge on 29 December 1990 (counted as the 1991 championship) with a 15-point maximum, finishing 4 points clear of Damon Richardson and Brett Tomkins.
 He then went on to finish in 9th place at the Australian Championship in Alice Springs.
 Finishing with 8 points, he was robbed of the chance to finish fourth outright when his engine failed half a lap from home while leading his final heat from eventual fourth placed David Cheshire.
 Had Parker won and Cheshire finished second, Parker would have finished fourth outright on 11 points, one point clear of the Western Australian.

 Following the 1991 Australian title, Parker was suspended from riding on 14 February at an Auto Cycle Union (ACU) of NSW Disciplinary Meeting in Sydney and fined A$1,000 as a result of riding in the Johnnie Hoskins Trophy meeting at the Newcastle Motordrome New Year's Day when it was discovered that he did not have a 1991 FIM racing licence.
 A maximum ban of two years was rumoured as had he crashed and been injured the insurance covering the meeting would have been invalid.
 However a solicitor representing him successfully argued that as speedway riding was Parker's main source of income he would be deprived of his chance to earn a living with the longer ban and he was suspended until 1 April instead.
 Unfortunately for Parker the ban kept him out of Adelaide's biggest international meeting for the season, the West End Speedway International held at the Wayville Showground which was held just two days after the hearing.